 The SETTINGS tab allows you to configure two settings for the current group:

-- Update agents automatically: This setting specifies whether 0patch Agents in this group are to immediately and automatically self-update as soon as 0patch issued a new agent version (approximately once a year).
+- Update agents automatically: This setting specifies whether 0patch Agents in this group are to immediately and automatically self-update as soon as 0patch issues a new agent version (approximately once a year).
 While we recommend automatic agent updating when possible, we understand that some organizations prefer to more closely manage software updates.
-When automatic updates are disabled, agents will need to be updated manually.
+When automatic updates are disabled for a group, agents in this group can be updated in one of these ways:

 The Account page provides information relevant to your account.